thiagoconsales/Chale-Hotel/README.md

 # Chale-Hotel
-Projeto Chale Hotel is not optimized for mobile devices.
-HTML5 and CSS3
+Projeto Chale Hotel is not optimized for mobile devices, in this case we are used HTML5 and CSS3